 The second salutary perception I try to hang onto in all situations is an appreciation for the unlikely miracle of existence itself.
 I mean, do you ever stop to consider how long the odds were against your ever being born at all?
 How perfectly well the universe would have gotten along if you’d never even found a way to show up?
 Perhaps this perception comes more readily to me because, as the significantly youngest of four brothers, I seem to have known from about the age of five that I was an ‘accident’.
 And a lucky accident, too; conceived at a time when an unintended conception couldn’t be so conveniently and discreetly liquidated by a ‘choice’.

-Once you let this second perception really start marinating in your brain, it has the same sort of clarifying power as a mortal disaster narrowly averted.
-When you’ve come so close to extinguishing your light, all of a sudden you levitate with gratitude for nothing more – and indeed, ultimately, there is nothing more – than life itself.
+Once you let this second perception really start marinating in your brain, it has the same sort of clarifying power as emerges when you have narrowly averted a mortal disaster.
+When you know you’ve come so perilously close to having your light extinguished, all of a sudden you levitate with gratitude for nothing more – as indeed, ultimately, there is nothing more – than life itself.
 It pushes aside any reflexive sense of entitlement; any trite adolescent assumption that the world owes you a living or needs to subsidize you because, after all, you didn’t ask to have existence imposed upon you.
 No, you didn’t ask.
 But God, how you’d beg for a chance at the mortality sweepstakes if you hadn’t been born and were somehow presented with the possibility to be so.

 As I go sailing into my retirement years, I find there are more and more occasions when I remind myself of my dad.
 Sometimes what calls the old man to mind is nothing more significant than that involuntary noise I now find myself making when stooping down to scoop up a carrot nub that’s gone bouncing off the cutting board.
 Other times, these echoes seem to denote a development that I momentarily wonder if I shouldn’t regard with a little more concern; like perusing a whole list of newly released films and realizing I have zero interest in seeing any of them.
 Whereas these paternal echoes used to alarm me (“Have I ceased to be a lively and vital animal?
 Have I lost all sense of curiosity and wonder?); now, as often as not, they carry unexpected notes of liberation and relief. (“Gosh, I may not ever have to watch another stupid superhero movie in my life and do you know what?
 That’s perfectly all right.
 And what is more, I’ve got the time – and may even still have the brain cells – to finally read St. Thomas Aquinas’ Summa Theologica.”)